zeromq/jeromq-jms/README.md

 gateway.addr | | A “semi-colon” separated list of  One or more ZeroMQ addresses, i.e. redelivery.retry | 3 | Number of reties on delivery failure before assigning the message to Dead Letter functionality.

 Using a URI seemed a novel idea at the time, and makes TOMCAT context configuration allot easier.
 A JMS connection has a collection of URIs which is used by the Gateway Factory to construct Gateways for JMS queues and topics.
-The Factory take the URI and constructs the Gateway based on properties of the URI and “default” values.
+The Factory takes a URI and constructs the Gateway based on properties of the URI and “default” values.
 The factory uses the UriParameter annotation on the classes and methods to initialize a gateway.
 This also allows for the extension of the library with user specific classes (i.e. protocols, and message adaptors etc…).
 When no URI annotations can be found for a parameter on the URI then an attempt is made against  “getters” and “class” names.

 More work needs to be done to add more ZMQ sockets options.